Discovery writing

 And then the draft ends.
 You sit with it.
 The structure that emerged is real and often quite good, but there's no external document that describes it.
 The only map is the manuscript itself, which is eighty thousand words long.

-The Strengths of Discovery Writing
+What Are the Strengths of Discovery Writing?

 The genuine challenge of discovery writing isn't the drafting.
 It's the revision.